unicef/publicgoods-toolkit/community.md

 # Community And Ecosystem

+[TODO: brief intro/signposting so this can better standalone; how this helps w/ evaluation of existing (e.g. be wary of relying on packages from 'bathwater' as well as v impt to creating your own os project.
+Reference DIAL ecosystem principle]

 DPG efforts run on the collective motivations of all of their participants.
 A healthy project often gathers around itself a diverse ecosystem in which many participants cooperate, each for their own